Easiest Ever Embroidery Hoop Wall Art

 How to Make Embroidery Hoop Wall Art:

-If you need to learn how to put fabric in embroidery hoops, check out this tutorial: How to Use an Embroidery Hoop.
+Note: If you need to learn how to put the fabric in embroidery hoops, check out this tutorial: How to Use an Embroidery Hoop.

 Nail that embroidery hoop (or use some other holder if desired) to the center part.

-Add each additional embroidery hoop one at a time, step back, and determine the next.
+- Add each additional embroidery hoop one at a time, step back, and determine the next.
 Once I had a few on either side, I measured the distance from the ends to the walls to see if it was still equidistant on either side.
+Step back and admire your new artwork!

 Which room do you want to decorate next?